Tomb Raider (film series)

 Though the film is reasonably entertaining, it borrows most of its story from other, much better films, while the characters are very one-dimensional and the plot is simply by-the-numbers.
 Alicia Vikander does look the part as a young Lara Croft, but she's given too little to do in this, with action sequences being few and far between.

-It's Raiders Of The Lost Ark with a female protagonist, but nowhere near as good as it could or should be.
+It's an Indiana Jones movie with a female protagonist, but nowhere near as good as it could or should be.